d-bl/GroundForge/README.md

 Unit tests
 ----------

-Both `sbt test` (using a JavaScript environment) and `mvn clean test` (using JVM) do execute the tests.
+Both `sbt test` (slow JS environment, but it's the target environment) and `mvn clean test` (faster JVM environment) do execute the tests.
-Some classes under `src/test` are suffixed with `Demos` rather than `Spec` these runnable objects create SVG documents in a target directory for a visual check.
+Some classes under `src/test` are suffixed with `Demos` rather than `Spec` these runnable objects create SVG documents in a `target/test` directory for a visual check.

 Publish